 Doe goats usually have two babies, called kids, but can have from one to four at one time.
 They only have their young once a year and the kids are usually born in the spring.
 It takes five months from the time a doe is bred to the time the kids are born.
-Young kidsare often taken from their mother shortly after they are born and bottle-raised, so that the milk from the doe can be used for people instead of the kids.
+Young kids are often taken from their mother shortly after they are born and bottle-raised, so that the milk from the doe can be used for people instead of the kids.

-There are several breeds of dairy goats.
-Seven breeds of dairy goats that are discussed in this section include: Alpine, La Mancha, Nubian, Saanen, Toggenburg, Oberhasli, and Nigerian Dwarf.
+There are seven common breeds of dairy goat and they are: Alpine, La Mancha, Nubian, Saanen, Toggenburg, Oberhasli, and Nigerian Dwarf.

-Seven Examples of Dairy Goat Breeds\
+Dairy Goat Breeds